-The programme involved training, equipping, ongoing support and supervision of 1320 community volunteers (CORPs) to provide iCCM services to their communities in all six LGAs.
-Demand creation activities were also conducted; these included community dialogues, household mobilization, sensitization and mass media campaigns targeted at programme communities.
+The programme involved training, equipping, ongoing support and supervision of 1,320 community volunteers (CORPs) to provide iCCM services to their communities in all six LGAs.
+Demand creation activities were also conducted; these included community dialogues, household mobilisation, sensitisation and mass media campaigns targeted at programme communities.
 To assess the level of changes in care seeking and treatment, baseline and endline household surveys were conducted in 2014 and 2017 respectively.
 For both surveys, a 30×30 multi-stage cluster sampling method was used, the sampling frame being RAcE programme communities.

-Care-seeking from an appropriate provider increased overall and for each iCCM illness from 78% to 94% for children presenting with fever (P<0.01), from 72% to 91% for diarrhoea cases (P<0.01), and from 76% to 89% for cases of cough with difficult or fast breathing (P<0.05).
-For diagnosis and treatment, the coverage of fevers tested for malaria increased from 34% to 77% (P<0.001) and ACT treatments from 57% to 73% (<0.005); 56% of cases of cough or fast breathing who sought care from a CORP, had their respiratory rate counted and 61% with cough or fast breathing received amoxicillin.
-At endline caregivers sought care from CORPs in their communities for most cases of childhood illnesses (84%) compared to other providers at hospitals (1%) or health centres (9%).This aligns with caregivers’ belief that CORPs are trusted providers (94%) who provide quality services (96%).
+Care-seeking from an appropriate provider increased overall and for each iCCM illness from 78 percent to 94 percent for children presenting with fever (P<0.01), from 72 percent to 91 percent for diarrhoea cases (P<0.01), and from 76 percent to 89 percent for cases of cough with difficult or fast breathing (P<0.05).
+For diagnosis and treatment, the coverage of fevers tested for malaria increased from 34 percent to 77 percent (P<0.001) and ACT treatments from 57 percent to 73 percent (<0.005); 56 percent of cases of cough or fast breathing who sought care from a CORP, had their respiratory rate counted and 61 percent with cough or fast breathing received amoxicillin.
+At endline caregivers sought care from CORPs in their communities for most cases of childhood illnesses (84 percent) compared to other providers at hospitals (1 percent) or health centres (9 percent).This aligns with caregivers’ belief that CORPs are trusted providers (94 percent) who provide quality services (96 percent).

 Implementation of iCCM with focused demand creation activities can improve access to quality lifesaving interventions from frontline community providers in Nigeria.
 This can contribute towards achieving SDGs if iCCM is scaled up to hard-to-reach areas of all states in the country.